hgcostello/Phase2-Project/README.md

 ### When we compare this with the model we have built we can see that the difference is marginal.

 ![alt text](https://github.com/hgcostello/Phase2-Project/blob/MattieGittings_Work/Screen%20Shot%202022-04-01%20at%2012.38.42.jpeg)
+## Conclusion
+ ### While our model does provide the price with relative accuracy there are many more things we could do to be able to make our model even more accurate.
+To begin with we could expand the data set that we are using.
+The KC House Data file only contains sale information from 2014-2015, to have a more accurate model we would need to have more up to date information.
+As well we would like to include more factors to determine a more accurate price.
+This could include incorporating whether a property is located on the waterfront or not, or wherter a propoerty is an apartment building etc.